DoM1No7773/FlaskToDoApp/README.md

 ## How to download?

-download as a zip or type in terminal:
+Download as a ZIP, or clone repository:

 ```bash
 git clone https://github.com/DoM1No7773/FlaskToDoApp.git